intel/igsc/doc/igsc_api.rst

          igsc_image_oprom_relese(img);
       }

-8. The function implements OPROM version comparison logic, it returns one of values of `enum igsc_version_compare_result`
+8. The function implements oprom version comparison logic, it returns one of values of `enum igsc_version_compare_result`

    .. code-block:: c